nicm42/100-days-of-code-v2/log 2.md

 **Day 67: 23rd February 2021**
 I sorted out the menu for desktop, which involved re-learning about position: sticky.
 I then tried using dark mode if that's your preference - which first involved finding out how to change to dark mode in Cinnamon.
 Annoyingly, every time I changed to dark mode the menu theme stayed dark.
 And the website didn't change at all.
 I need to program the theme switcher and then I can see whether it's something wrong with my programming.
 Although I found out that I need to go back to the SASS/CSS variable combination, which is a job for another day...

+**Day 68: 24th February 2021**
+I changed my variables over to CSS variables to use with dark mode.
+Then I upated SASS to use @forward, which made importing everything with @use a lot simpler.
+And then I set up dark mode, which worked, but I realised there were some bits that just don't work in dark mode.
+In trying to fix it I found some things going weird between the SASS and CSS variables.
+I've run out of time to fix it today, but hopefully it'll be a quick fix tomorrow.